florisla/docs/compose/03-drush.md

 You can quit at any time (just type `exit`).

-***Be aware that /var/www/html volume you share across all app containers (php, nginx, drush) so all changes that have been made to that directory will affect other containers as well.***
+***Be aware that the volume /var/www/html is shared across all app containers (php, nginx, drush).
+All changes to that directory affect other containers as well.***

 ## docker-compose.yml
 ```yaml